Kostee/tft-overview/README.md

 - having all the data in one Pandas DataFrame, containing all the dates since April 2nd, 2012 to April 1st, 2022
 - generating summaries and visualizations, including correlation matrix and NA value information

-# Problems with Google repositorium
+# Problems with Google repository
 Original scripts cloned contains some bugs, mostly caused by changes in new versions of *TensorFlo*w, for which the code has not yet been adapted.
 Therefore, in many places the code is modified to work as of April 2022.

 Also, some packages had to be installed to old versions - eg. scikit-learn to 0.24.2